FedeClaudi/Slam/README.md

 - [ ] MAP
   - [x] points information is transformed into a coherent representation
   - [x] the agent is located within the points cloud
-  - [ ] go from points to map
+  - [x] go from points to map
     - [x] assigns +/- gaussians along rays paths
-    - [ ] use gaussians to crate map
+    - [x] use gaussians to crate map
-    - [ ] use map to fill in gaps
+    - [x] use map to fill in gaps
+  - [ ] improve incremental map creation instead of creating from scratch at each SLAM  interation.

 ### Bugs
-- [ x agent escapes the environment occasionally (or enters an obstacle)
+- [x] agent escapes the environment occasionally (or enters an obstacle)
-- [ ] agent is initialized in an obstacle in random Env
+- [x] agent is initialized in an obstacle in random Env